 The new TUV300 Plus will replace the aging Xylo in Mahindra’s line-up.
 The Xylo is based on an older platform and has been on sale in India since 2009.
 It was given a comprehensive update in 2012 and a minor refresh in 2014, though it didn’t quite make an impact in the segment.

-Additionally, Mahindra is also gearing up to launch the U321 MPV, which will take on the likes of the Toyota Innova Crysta, before March 2018.
+Additionally, Mahindra is also gearing up to launch the U321 MPV in January 2018, which will take on the likes of the Toyota Innova Crysta.
 It will be followed by an all-new compact SUV (Code: S201) expected in mid-2018 that will be based on the SsangYong Tivoli.
 The carmaker has also confirmed that a new SsangYong Rexton will arrive in India by Diwali 2018 with a Mahindra badge.